bjsc/cswhjiang.github.io/_posts/2015-10-13-Roperator.md

 $$

 This is a general form.
 There is no activation function in the last layer.
-If it is the case, just set $$h''=0, h'=I$$
+If it is the case, just set $$h''=0, h'=I$$.

 Therefore, each layer pass $$R_v\{ a^{(l)}\}$$ (for the first layer, it is just the zero vector) to next layer in the forward step, and pass $$R_v\{ \delta^{(l)}\}$$ to the previous layer in the backward step.
 They depend on $$R_v\{ z^{(l)}\}$$.
 Following the above procedure, we can compute $$Hv$$, which is similar to the computation of gradient.